hmtechnology/delete-post-attachments-wordpress/README.md

 5. Activate the plugin from the WordPress admin panel.

+## Contributing

+Contributions are welcome!
+If you have any improvements or new features to suggest, please open an issue or submit a pull request.
+We appreciate your feedback.

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the LICENSE file for details.

+## Author

+This function is maintained by [hmtechnology](https://github.com/hmtechnology).